 1. Regular Evaluation: Review known-good versions of any publicly accessible web infrastructure and files.
 Regular evaluation and software updations help keep systems safe from attacks and cybercrimes that keep coming up on an everyday basis.

 2. Adopt Behavioral Analytics: Analyzing weblogs based on behavioral analytics to include URL structure, form submission, and redirection.
 It helps keep a check on the activities of adversaries.

 3. Regular Security Checks: Review security policies for passwords and credential resets on a regular basis.
 Passwords should be frequently changed.

 4. Use Two-Factor Authentication: Enforcing two-factor authentication on all externally accessed enterprise accounts.
 Two-factor Authentication is the quickest and safest way to prevent phishing attempts and attacks.

 Just like many of the phishing attacks that are discovered on an everyday basis, Caffeine is yet another addition to the easy choice of cyber attackers.
-However, as a responsible authority, we must keep our security set-ups up-to-date to protect our organizations against phishing attempts by advertisers who keep on finding new ways to remain undetected.
+However, as a responsible authority, we must keep our security set-ups up-to-date for protection from phishing by advertisers who keep on finding new ways to remain undetected.